 Find New Avenues For Growth: Your passion can still be used in other areas such as public speaking, advisory, being on a board.
 Be strategic and think creatively.

 Seek Guidance: Speak to someone you respect who can guide and support you in understanding why your energy levels are dipping.
-It’s good to talk not only for your strategy but also for your mental health.
+It’s good to talk not only for your over business goals but also for your mental health.

 Take A Break: Sometimes that feeling of boredom or exhaustion is simply a sign that you’re about to burn out.
 Take a break.
 I understand that you might be worried that taking time off from your business means losing money but if you are struggling there won’t be a business to worry about because it will eventually fail without a happy and healthy leader.